SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/index.md

 ---
 title: Security
 uid: dp-security
-description: Security related information and tasks in the SuperOffice developer portal.
+description: Security related information and tasks in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 05.13.2022
-keywords: devportal, app, security so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, app, security so.topic: howto so.version: so.envir: cloud